UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-teamblue/README.md

 - Improper - The user enters in their name, and they're given admin privelages whether they are an admin or not.

 Modularity:
-- Proper -
+- Proper - This program contains an array of integers and two operations to be carried out on the array that are broken into seperate functions and called using standard function calls.
-- Improper -
+- Improper - This program contains an array of integers a two operations to be applied to the array that exist in the main fuction and are "called" using goto commands.

 Layering:
-- Proper -
+- Proper - This program requests that the user identify themselves by Username and password, the recognized user is then allowed to 'interact' with the program though fluff commands.
+Some commands require an additional password before access is allowed.
-- Improper -
+- Improper - This program asks the user for a user name, if the user name is known the user is allowed access with no further obstacles.

 Abstraction:
 - Proper - There's a class that contains private methods.
 The methods can't be called publicly so that there's less work for the developer.